fbpx

 Restoring the natural solutions

 Clearly natural solutions have a big part to play in tackling the climate crisis, so restoring these damaged habitats and ecosystems must be a priority.
-The Wildlife Trusts are playing a leading role in making this happen, with projects around the UK improving, expanding and protecting the wild places that are key for capturing carbon.
+The Wildlife Trusts are playing a leading role in making this happen.
+Projects around the UK are improving, expanding and protecting the wild places that are key for capturing carbon.

-Closer to home, Sheffield Lakeland Landscape Partnership is working with farmers in the Upper Don catchment to help them retain what’s already good in terms of water management, and to install new natural flood management measures where they are appropriate.
-In the first 18 months of the project we have already undertaken work on six sites, protecting existing wetland habitats, fencing off watercourses to prevent erosion by livestock, installing new gates and culverts to address soil erosion problems, and removing invasive rhododendrons which were smothering native wetland vegetation.
+Closer to home, Sheffield Lakeland Landscape Partnership is working with farmers in the Upper Don catchment to help them retain what’s already good in terms of water management.
+This includes installing new natural flood management measures where they are appropriate.
+In the first 18 months of the project we have already undertaken work on six sites.
+Protecting existing wetland habitats, fencing off watercourses to prevent erosion by livestock.
+Installing new gates and culverts to address soil erosion problems and removing invasive rhododendrons which were smothering native wetland vegetation.

 A meeting at Langsett to discuss the most effective natural flood management solutions

-The Wildlife Trusts are also championing a Nature Recovery Network – a coordinated, effective response that restores and connects habitats across the whole of the UK.
+The Wildlife Trusts are also championing a Nature Recovery Network – a coordinated, effective response to restore and connect habitats across the whole of the UK.
 Essentially, we need wild places to be more numerous, healthier and better connected.
-This broad, connected approach is vital to stopping the loss of nature and, with 66% of carbon in nature-rich areas lying outside of protected sites, helping combat the climate crisis.
+This broad connected approach is vital to stopping the loss of nature and, with 66% of carbon in nature-rich areas lying outside of protected sites, helping combat the climate crisis.

 Nature has solutions – and we are in desperate need of them all.
 It is essential we restore these damaged systems.
 Help us create a wilder future: wildsheffield.com/wilder